 It’s that time of year again!
-Time to change the clocks and “fall back”.
+Time to change the clocks and “fall back”, although I don’t think anyone is really looking forward to an extra hour in the year 2020.

 I’m not a big fan of the “fall back” time change.
 Experts say that it can actually hurt your health over the next few months.
 Here’s what can happen to you, thanks to the time change: